joanacarneiro/dev-happiness-index/README.md

 </br>

 ⭐ **Note:** Having this setup can also be a quick way to learn a new language or technology and be able to do some quick experiments!
+This could also have been use for more complex tasks such as creating a k8s secret and consume it from the application.

 </br>